Samibo-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back contains the command to goes back to the previous directory 11-lists contains ls -al . .. /boot command 12-file_type contains command to view the type of a file
+10-back contains the command to goes back to the previous directory 11-lists contains ls -al . .. /boot command 12-file_type contains command to view the type of a file 13-symbolic_link contains a command to create symbolic link